For many business owners, there may come a time when the decision needs to be taken to sell their business.

 At Hethertons, our friendly, professional and well connected team provide, no nonsense legal advice.
 No business sale is too complex and are able to offer creative solutions should the need arise.

-Thanks to Hethertons’ full service legal expertise, we can deal with every aspect of the sale including employment, property and litigation matters – allowing you to exit your business and enjoy the financial returns you have worked hard to accrue.
+Thanks to Hethertons’ cross-sector legal expertise, we can deal with every aspect of the sale including employment, property and litigation matters – allowing you to exit your business and enjoy the financial returns you have worked hard to accrue.

 To find out how Hethertons Solicitors can help you to sell or dispose of a business, please contact us.